Dead and Buried (TV series)

-Dead and Buried is a Virgin Media Television and BBC Northern Ireland Television drama series starring Annabel Scholey and Colin Morgan.
-Created by Colin Bateman, it is a four-part adaptation of his play Bag for Life.
-It is directed by Laura Way.
-The series was made available in the UK on BBC iPlayer from 2 September 2024.
+Dead and Buried is a television drama series starring Annabel Scholey and Colin Morgan.
+Created by Colin Bateman, it is a four-part adaptation of his play Bag for Life and is directed by Laura Way.
+The series premiered on Virgin Media Television and BBC Northern Ireland on 2 September 2024.

 Premise

 A young mum, Cathy, bumps into the man, Michael, convicted of murdering her brother 20 years previously.